manivaidhy/laravel-single-cron-on-multiple-servers/README.md

-## Run single cron job on multiple server

 ### Create EC2 Instance in AWS

-First, open the Amazon EC2 console at https://console.aws.amazon.com/ec2/ and click on “Running Instances”.
+Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/ and click on “Running Instances”.

 - Click on Launch Instance.